jhautry/echo-dot/README.md

 Acceptance Criteria:
 * Pentest the default Echo Dot features for vulnerabilities.
-* Pentest the Echo Dot's Internet of Things (IoT) capabilities.
+* Pentest the Echo Dot's IoT capabilities.
 * Identify and outline any user credentials stored on the Echo Dot.
 * Determine if identified user credentials are stored securely (i.e. encrypted).
 * Determine if confidential network traffic to and from the Echo Dot is transmitted securely  (i.e. encrypted).